TimothyJones/trecresults/README.md

 ``` go
 func (r ResultFile) RenameRun(newName string)
 ```
-This function renames the runs of all result lists in this result file
+This function renames the runs of all result lists in this result file.

+It calls RenameRun(newName) on each ResultList in this ResultFile